prince98batra/practice/poetry_project_sop.md

 flask = "^2.3.0"
 ```

-Poetry will also lock the dependencies in a `poetry.lock` file to ensure consistency across environments.
+Poetry will also create or update the poetry.lock file to ensure the same package versions are used everywhere.

 ### 📍 Step 6: Create a Simple Python Script (`cart.py`)